Sean-Toroghi/Machine-learning/MachineLearning_summary.md

 0. define problem
 1. collecting and aquiring data
 2. preprocess and clean data
+   - EDA
+   - Feature engineering
-3. select algorithm apprpriate for the task in hand, and process of selecting best algorithm among all cadidates
+4. select algorithm apprpriate for the task in hand, and process of selecting best algorithm among all cadidates
   - develop a baseline to evalue model performance in the next step (either a simple algorithm with low cost and/or heuristic-based (i.e., rules-based) approach)
   - training process and optimizing the model to gain highest performance, including fine-tuneining, hyperparameter tuning, experiment tracking.
 4. evaluate model and examine its generalization capability